 Every day, thousands of people across this country realize that their loved ones probably need more care than they are able to give them at home.
 Making a choice to place a loved one in a nursing home can be incredibly difficult, but it is often necessary.
 Unfortunately, the COVID-19 pandemic has completely altered most people’s way of life.
 The pandemic has also made it much harder to get a loved one into a nursing home.
 The novel coronavirus is known to be more detrimental to nursing home populations, which has led to significant quarantine and lockdown measures at these facilities.
-Here, we want to discuss some tips for finding a nursing home during this trying global health crisis.
+Here, our Anaheim nursing home abuse attorney wants to discuss some tips for finding a nursing home during this trying global health crisis.

 Determine Your Budget